JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Differentiate between Game and Viewport
 - Fix mouse movement top of screen
 - Need Victory screen
-- Need ENDGAME screen
-- Finish gameOver() function
 - Finish victory() function
 - Look at better hitboxes
 - Make all ships smaller (??)
 - Create .py script to add a bunch of entries to the database
-- Pass database info using JSON but first need to enter everything into DB
 - Reduce the height of the screen
 - Ensure it works on all screen sizes
 - Resize player ship for dashboard/index